thealexclub/use-gun-state/README.md

 The pattern of usage inside components is much the same as `React.useState` so it should feel reasonably familiar to any seasoned React developer.

-There are three main differences in the way `useGunState` is used.
+There are three main differences in the way `useGunState` is works.

 _Difference 1 -> NodeId Not Initial State_